claus-codes/tutorials/README.md

 Empty values are discussed in more detail in [Lesson 4: Boolean values, comparisons and conditional operations](#lesson-4-boolean-values-comparisons-and-conditional-operations).

-### Logging variables
+### Variables as parameters
 ```js
 console.log('Value of num', num); // "Number" 9
 console.log('Value of text', text); // "Message" "string value"
 ```
-Variables can be used as parameters just like `Number` and `String` values.
+Variables can be used as parameters just like raw `Number` and `String` values.
 It is good practice to add some context before when *logging* values with `console.log()`, as it's easy to lose track of what value is relevant in the logs if there is a lot of output.

 For the sake of readability I will omit the context messages going forward.